Everyone who uses essential oils needs to learn about properly diluting essential oils. Even me.

 Free Essential Oil Dilution Guide

-This dilution guide will be a handy reference and covers:
+This dilution guide for diluting essentia oils will be a handy reference and covers:

 - General guidelines for what dilution to use.

 - How many drops per teaspoon of carrier oil for different dilution.